88-degrees/Book-of-Changes/appendix02s1.md

 ###### p.
 282

-his own rich resources:'--both he and his neighbours are out of their real (place where they are).
-'They have not received warning, but (come) in the sincerity (of their hearts):'--this is what they have desired in the core of their hearts.
+his own rich resources:' -- both he and his neighbours are out of their real (place where they are).
+'They have not received warning, but (come) in the sincerity (of their hearts):' -- this is what they have desired in the core of their hearts.

-5. 'By such a course there is happiness, and there will be great good fortune:'--(the subject of the line) employs the virtue proper to his central position to carry his wishes into effect.
+5. 'By such a course there is happiness, and there will be great good fortune:' -- (the subject of the line) employs the virtue proper to his central position to carry his wishes into effect.

 6. 'The city wall returned back into the moat' shows how the (governmental) orders have (long) been in disorder.